frabjous/jhap-templates/documentation/markdown_primer.md

 :::

 Note that the number chosen does not matter, so long as it is unique, as pandoc will renumber them in the output if they become out of order.
-Indeed, the identifier does not need to be a number all.
+Indeed, the identifier does not need to be a number at all.
 You can use, e.g., `[^mynote]` as the identifier.

 The other, simpler, form inserts the content of the footnote right into the flow of the paragraph, using a caret first and a bracketed span afterwards.